Gamagu08/Yetgim_Hotel_Project/README.md

 3. Run the application:
    python main.py

+🔑 Default Admin Credentials
+Use these credentials to access the Admin Panel:
+Password: admin123

 🧪 Error Handling
 The project uses custom exceptions (HotelError, RoomOccupiedError, etc.) to handle invalid user input and unexpected situations gracefully, ensuring a smooth user experience without crashing.